 For annual periods, the Company values inventory at the lower of cost on a first-in-first-out basis or estimated net realizable value.
 The Company does not take physical inventories at interim quarterly reporting periods.
-As such, substantially all of the inventory value at March 31, 2020 and 2019 has been estimated using a gross profit percentage based on historical gross profit percentages of previous periods as applied to the net sales of the current period, as management believes that the gross profit percentage on these items are materially consistent from period to period.
-The remainder of the inventory value at March 31, 2020 and 2019 is estimated based on the Company's standard cost perpetual inventory system, as management believes the perpetual system computed value for these items provides a better estimate of value for that inventory.
+Historically, substantially all of the inventory value has been estimated using a gross profit percentage based on gross profit percentages of previous periods as applied to the net sales of the current period.
+During the three months ended June 30, 2020, the Company determined that its gross profits by segment were below its 2019 gross profit percentages and has adjusted margins accordingly.
 Adjustments to reconcile the annual physical inventory to the Company's books are treated as changes in accounting estimates and are recorded in the fourth quarter.